 There are two stories regarding the origin of Mahagauri: In Devi Mahatyam, Shumbha, and Nishumbha were two Asuras who could be killed only by a female child of Goddess Parvati.
 To fulfill this deed, Lord Shiva turned the skin of Goddess Parvati black, as advised by Lord Brahma, giving her the epithet Kali, which means goddess of death or time.

 Parvati was teased because of her complexion, so she performed severe penance in front of Lord Brahma.
 He advised her to take a bath in the Manasarovar river of the Himalayas.
 After taking a bath, the black skin separated from the goddess’ body and turned out to be Kaushiki (an affiliation of Shakti).
 As a result, Parvati turned out to be of fair complexion and was thus called Mahagauri (Maha =great, Gauri = white).

-For the Asura’s assassination, she gave her fair complexion to Kaushiki, and she (Parvati) again transformed to Kali.
+For Asura’s assassination, she gave her fair complexion to Kaushiki, and she (Parvati) again transformed into Kali.
 Goddess Kali then transformed herself into Chandraghantha (Chandi).
 Chandragantha means one who has a half-moon shape like a bell.
 Goddess Chandi then killed Dhumralochan.

 Another story is presented in different forms in different texts.
 Goddess Parvati performed a hard penance to get Lord Shiva as her husband.
 During this, she got covered with dirt and dust, which turned her skin into a darker complexion.
 Lord Shiva was pleased by her devotion and promised to marry her.
 To clean her body off the accumulated dirt, Lord Shiva let the Holy waters of Ganga emanating from his matted hair flow and clean Parvati’s body.
 The sacred and holy waters of Ganga cleaned all her dirt, and she turned out to be fair and glorious.
 She was then known as Mahagauri, which means extremely fair.